pymupdf/PyMuPDF/README.md

 Finally, please double check ``setup.py`` before building.
 Update ``include_dirs`` and ``library_dirs`` if necessary.

 ## MS Windows
-The lucky Windows user can just issue `pip install PyMuPDF [--upgrade]`.
+The lucky Windows user can now just issue `pip install PyMuPDF [--upgrade]` and is done in no more time than a 3 MB download takes.
 This requires **nothing else** - no MuPDF, no Visual Studio, ... whatsoever.

-Without using ``pip`` and [PyPI](https://pypi.org/project/PyMuPDF/), you can download pre-generated binaries or Python wheels from [here](https://github.com/JorjMcKie/PyMuPDF-Optional-Material) that are suitable for your Python / Windows combination, and thereby avoid any compilation hassle.
+If you don't use ``pip`` or [PyPI](https://pypi.org/project/PyMuPDF/), you can still download pre-generated binaries or Python wheels from [here](https://github.com/JorjMcKie/PyMuPDF-Optional-Material) that are suitable for your Python / Windows combination.
+This, too, avoids any other downloads or compilation hassle.
 Again, make sure to consult our documentation.

 If you do want to make your own binary however, have a look at this [Wiki page](https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation).
 It explains how to use Visual Studio for generating MuPDF in quite some detail.
 Also do not hesitate to contact us if you need help.

 # Usage and Documentation
-Please have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) which contain complete, working programs, and the **recipies** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki).
+Please have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) which contain complete, working programs, and the **recipies** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki) sidebar.

 You have a number of options to access the **documentation**:

-* You can view it online at [Read the Docs](https://pymupdf.readthedocs.io/en/latest/), which you can download as [HTML ZIP file](https://github.com/rk700/PyMuPDF/tree/master/doc/html.zip).
+* You can view it online at [Read the Docs](https://pymupdf.readthedocs.io/en/latest/), which you can also download as [HTML ZIP file](https://github.com/rk700/PyMuPDF/tree/master/doc/html.zip).
 * You can download a [Windows CHM](https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/doc/PyMuPDF.chm).
 * You can download a [PDF](https://github.com/rk700/PyMuPDF/tree/master/doc/pymupdf.pdf).

+> The new **PyPI Warehouse** no longer supports the maintenance of documentation hosted at https://pythonhosted.org.
+Their plans also include to retire this facility altogether as the PyPI Warehouse matures.
+They are encouraging the use of https://readthedocs.org instead.

+> We have decided to immediately follow their recommendation.
+Therefore, you will now find PyMuPDF's current online documentation on **Read the Docs** as indicated above.
+Because we haven't been able to update our documentation on **pythonhosted.org** since June of 2017, we also decided to delete it there to avoid confusion.

 Earlier Versions
 ================